5 Robots That Changed The World: The Iconic Forerunners Of The Tesla Bot

 The Roomba is something of a high-maintenance robot – its canister requires emptying after ever cleaning job and its battery life is not extensive – but it nonetheless represented one step forward in making robotics an integral aspect of everyday life.

-Photo: The Robot Maris in "Metropolis," courtesy of Kino International.
+Photo: The Robot Maria in "Metropolis," courtesy of Kino International.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.